andrewyur/wasm-rt-engine/README.md

 # wasm-rt-engine

-A real time raytracing engine built with WASM, targeting the browser
+A real time raytracing engine built with wgpu targeting the browser

 ## Compatibility